 How does CPC work?

-What is the average cost per click on AdWords?
+What is the average cost per click for Google Ads?

 The average cost per click on AdWords varies by keyword and industry, but is roughly $2.32 on the search network and $0.58 on the display network.
 Get more average AdWords metrics here.